 So, look at the tool you have, and look at how you can use them better.
 For example, we use TextExpander all the time.
-One of its benefits is that it doesn’t care if you’re storing snippets which make grading student papers easier or if you’re keeping in contact with dinner guests, or in this particular case, writing and presenting an excellent talk.
+One of its benefits is that it doesn’t care if you’re storing snippets which make grading student papers easier or, in this case, writing and presenting an excellent talk.

 Automation lets us focus on a much smaller set of issues, and enables us to dedicate more mental energy to just those items.